Set up request naming

 The first step in setting up clear naming for your service (web) requests is to create request naming rules with conditions that define how they appear in your environment.

-Go to Services and select the service you want to configure.
+Go to Services or Services Classic (latest Dynatrace) and select the service you want to configure.

 Select More (…) > Settings.